-- Before adjusting, cleaning, servicing, or leaving the machine, do the following: - Park the machine on a level surface. - Move the motion-control levers to the NEUTRAL position. - Wait for all moving parts to stop. - Remove the key. - Disconnect the spark-plug wire. - Close the fuel-shutoff valve. - Allow machine components to cool before performing maintenance. - Ensure that only trained personnel install and perform maintenance on the equipment and hydraulic components. - Do not fill, calibrate, or clean the machine while people, especially children, or pets are in the area. - Keep your hands and feet away from moving parts.
+- Before adjusting, cleaning, servicing, or leaving the machine, do the following: - Park the machine on a level surface. - Move the motion-control levers to the NEUTRAL position. - Disconnect the kill cord from the operator presence sensor to shut off the engine. - Wait for all moving parts to stop. - Remove the key. - Disconnect the spark-plug wire. - Close the fuel-shutoff valve. - Allow machine components to cool before performing maintenance. - Ensure that only trained personnel install and perform maintenance on the equipment and hydraulic components. - Do not fill, calibrate, or clean the machine while people, especially children, or pets are in the area. - Keep your hands and feet away from moving parts.
 If possible, do not make adjustments with the engine running.